Lois Bryan Adams: Career

 On April 16, 1841, at the old farmhome, Constantine, Michigan, she married James Randall Adams, a newspaper editor and publisher.
 Mr. Adams was the editor of the White Pigeon Republican, published at that place.
 From White Pigeon, Mr. and Mrs. Adams went to Centreville, Michigan, and here for two or three years, he published the Centerville Democrat.
 In 1845, they removed to Kalamazoo, Michigan, where he, for a year or more, edited the Kalamazoo Gazette.
 Leaving Kalamazoo, he became proprietor of a sawmill on Spring Brook, near Gov. Enos T. Throop's, farm, north of Kalamazoo.
 Throop became a warm admirer of Mrs. Adams, and greatly enjoyed her society and literary abilities.
 At this home, a few miles north of Kalamazoo, Mr. Adams died in 1848.

 Widowed and left without financial resources, Adams devoted herself to school teaching.
 She spent three years in Kentucky as a teacher, and here she got a knowledge of slave life on which she was writing a story at the time of her death.

 Returning to Michigan, she became a regular contributor to the Michigan Farmer.
 In 1856, she became editor of the household department of the Michigan Farmer, and removed to Detroit.
 In 1858, she bought an interest in the Farmer, and in connection with R. F. Johnstone, the editor-in-chief, she devoted her time and talent to the literary and business affairs of the paper.

 The civil war for the Union having forced, for a time, the suspension of the Michigan Farmer, Adams went to Washington, D.C. and was made clerk in the Department of Agriculture, and was finally promoted to the office of copyist in that department.
 She was also one of the commissioners appointed to take charge of the sick and wounded soldiers in the Washington hospital during the war.

 Though a prolific writer, Adams published only one book, entitled Sybelle ond Other Poems and with the pen name, "L.".
 While living in Washington, her letters on life in that city were published in the Detroit Advertiser and Tribune.
 While visiting her oldest sister in Illinois, in 1853, her interesting letters from that state were published in the New-York Tribune.
 During the latter part of her life, when the business exactions of her position absorbed so much of her time, she did not write much poetry.
 Previous to this, her poems were published in the leading journals of Michigan.
 Published posthumously, Letter From Washington, 1863-1865, by Lois Bryan Adams (Wayne State University Press, 1999), was edited by Evelyn Leasher, who also provided an introduction.

 Personal life

 In early life, Adams was a zealous Methodist.
-Later, she left the Methodist Episcopal Church, and while living in Washington, became interested in Emanuel Swedenborg.
+Later, she left the Methodist Episcopal Church.
+While living in Washington, she became interested in Emanuel Swedenborg.